 I couldn’t sleep much that night.
 I tried to force myself to rest, but it wasn’t working.
 Finally, I gave up when dawn approached, and the first hint of sunlight peeked over my closed eyelids.

-I opened my eyes, prepared to grumble to my window.
-But I stopped when my eyes fixed on the window.
+I opened my eyes, prepared to get up and grumble my way to my window.
+But I stopped when my eyes fixed on the light’s source.

 What was holding up the curtain was a shadowy figure of a woman.
 She seemed slender and tall, and she had a short, wavy bob.
 It seemed to me that she had her back turned, and she was staring out the window.

 At first, I thought it was my friend, who also had a similar haircut.
-But the figure’s hair was shorter, and there was no reason for my friend to enter that room—she had a window in hers.
-And, I need to remind you, this was a black shadowy figure.
+But the figure’s hair was shorter, and there was no reason for my friend to enter that room—it was way too early, and she had a window in hers that she could look out to anyways.
+And, need I remind you, this was a black shadowy figure.
 When my brain quickly pieced together that whatever that being was, it was not my friend, I did the only thing I could think of.
 I hid inside my blanket and closed my eyes.

 As it dawned on me that I might be encountering another ghost, something other than fear took over.